Chicago White Sox: History

 During the 2018 season, relief pitcher Danny Farquhar suffered a brain hemorrhage while he was in the dugout between innings.
 Farquhar remained out of action for the rest of the season and just recently got medically cleared to return to baseball, despite some doctors doubting that he would make a full recovery.
 Also occurring during the 2018 season, the White Sox announced that the club would be the first Major League Baseball team to entirely discontinue use of plastic straws, in ordinance with the "Shedd the Straw" campaign by Shedd Aquarium.
 The White Sox broke an MLB record during their 100-loss campaign of 2018, but broke the single-season strikeout record in only a year after the Milwaukee Brewers broke the record in the 2017 season.
 On December 3, 2018, head trainer Herm Schneider retired after 40 seasons with the team; his new role will be as an advisor on medical issues pertaining to free agency, the amateur draft and player acquisition.
 Schneider will also continue to be a resource for the White Sox training department, including both the major and minor league levels.

-On August 25, 2020, Lucas Giolito recorded the 19th no-hitter in White Sox history, and the first since Philip Humber's Perfect Game in 2012.
+On August 25, 2020, Lucas Giolito recorded the 19th no-hitter in White Sox history, and the first since Philip Humber's perfect game in 2012.
 Giolito struck out 13 and threw 74 of 101 pitches for strikes.
 He only allowed one baserunner, which was a walk to Erik González in the fourth inning.
-In 2020, the White Sox clinched a playoff berth for the first time since 2008, with a record 35-25 in the pandemic-shortened season, but lost to the Oakland Athletics in three games during the Wild Card Series.
-The White Sox also made MLB history by being the first team to go undefeated against left-handed pitching, with a 14-0 record.
+In 2020, the White Sox clinched a playoff berth for the first time since 2008, with a record 35–25 in the pandemic-shortened season, but lost to the Oakland Athletics in three games during the Wild Card Series.
+The White Sox also made MLB history by being the first team to go undefeated against left-handed pitching, with a 14–0 record.
 At the end of the season, Renteria and longtime pitching coach Don Cooper were both fired.
 Jose Abreu became the 4th different White Sox player to win the AL MVP joining Dick Allen, Nellie Fox, and Frank Thomas.
 During the 2021 offseason, the White Sox brought back Tony La Russa as their manager for 2021.
-At the age of 76 when hired, La Russa became the oldest active manager in the MLB.
+At the age of 76 when hired, La Russa became the oldest active manager in MLB.
+When he was named manager of the White Sox during the 1979 season, La Russa was the youngest active skipper in MLB.